 Digital Care: Remko Scha

-The Digital Care trajectory functions as a strong basis for the run-up of the public exhibition REBOOT, Pioneering digital art, presented by Nieuwe Instituut and LI-MA.
-REBOOT exhibits key works from the period 1960-2000 and presents new works by contemporary makers.
+Nieuwe Instituut and LI-MA present the exhibition REBOOT: Pioneering Digital Art.
+Featuring key works from the Netherlands from 1960 to 2000, plus new work by contemporary makers, REBOOT reveals the influence of digital technology on art and society.
+The Digital Care trajectory functions as a strong basis for the run-up of this public exhibition which runs from 8 October 2023 to 1 April 2024 at Nieuwe Instituut.
 The exhibition presents the impact of digital technology in art and society and builds on the Digital Canon of the Netherlands, compiled by experts in 2017-2019 commissioned by LI-MA.
-REBOOT runs from 7 October 2023 to 1 April 2024 at Nieuwe Instituut.